AP 100

 • Armed robbery

-• Active shooters (such as school shooters or insider attacks)
+• Active threats (such as school shooters or insider attacks)

 • Bomb blasts